Boeing's Starliner spacecraft launching first crew tonight after years of delays: "An absolutely critical milestone"

 At the controls will be mission commander Barry "Butch" Wilmore and Sunita Williams, both veteran Navy test pilots and active-duty NASA astronauts with four earlier spaceflights to their credit, 11 spacewalks between them and a combined 500 days in orbit.

-Like SpaceX's Crew Dragon, the Starliner is equipped with a "full-envelope" abort system capable of quickly propelling the capsule away from its booster in the event of a major malfunction at any point from the launch pad to orbit.
+While first flights are somewhat riskier than operational missions, the Starliner, like SpaceX's Crew Dragon, is equipped with a "full-envelope" abort system capable of quickly propelling the capsule away from its booster in the event of a major malfunction at any point from the launch pad to orbit.

 But if all goes well, the Atlas 5's Centaur upper stage will release the Starliner into a preliminary orbit 15 minutes after liftoff.
 The astronauts then will monitor two quick thruster firings to fine-tune the ship's orbit before taking turns testing the spacecraft's computer-assisted manual control system.